This guideline has been approved by the American Association for the Study of Liver Diseases (AASLD) and represents the position of the association.

-Clinical practice guidelines are defined as “systematically developed statements to assist practitioner and patient decisions about appropriate heath care for specific clinical circumstances.”1 (All references are available in the Supporting Information.)
-These guidelines on autoimmune hepatitis provide a data-supported approach to the diagnosis and management of this disease.
-They are based on the following: (1) formal review and analysis of the recently-published world literature on the topic [Medline search]; (2) American College of Physicians Manual for Assessing Health Practices and Designing Practice Guidelines;2 (3) guideline policies, including the AASLD Policy on the Development and Use of Practice Guidelines and the American Gastroenterological Association Policy Statement on Guidelines;3 and (4) the experience of the authors in the specified topic.
+These recommendations provide a data-supported approach.
+They are based on the following: (1) formal review and analysis of the recently published world literature on the topic (Medline search); (2) American College of Physicians Manual for Assessing Health Practices and Designing Practice Guidelines1; (3) guideline policies, including the AASLD Policy on the Development and Use of Practice Guidelines and the American Gastroenterological Association Policy Statement on Guidelines2; and (4) the experience of the authors in the specified topic.

-These recommendations, intended for use by physicians, suggest preferred approaches to the diagnostic, therapeutic and preventive aspects of care.
+Intended for use by physicians, these recommendations suggest preferred approaches to the diagnostic, therapeutic, and preventive aspects of care.
 They are intended to be flexible, in contrast to standards of care, which are inflexible policies to be followed in every case.
 Specific recommendations are based on relevant published information.
-To more fully characterize the quality of evidence supporting the recommendations, the Practice Guidelines Committee of the AASLD requires a class (reflecting benefit versus risk) and level (assessing strength or certainty) of evidence to be assigned and reported with each recommendation.4 The grading system applied to the recommendations has been adapted from the American College of Cardiology and the American Heart Association Practice Guidelines, and it is given below (Table 1).
+To more fully characterize the quality of evidence supporting recommendations, the Practice Guidelines Committee of the AASLD requires a Class (reflecting benefit versus risk) and Level (assessing strength or certainty) of Evidence to be assigned and reported with each recommendation (Table 1, adapted from the American College of Cardiology and the American Heart Association Practice Guidelines.3, 4)

 |Level of Evidence||Description|